-- Covered in-network Medicare Part A and Part B Services - Medicare Part B drugs - Residential treatment program Services covered in the "Substance Use Disorder Treatment" and "Mental Health Services" sections
+- Covered in-network Medicare Part A and Part B Services - Medicare Part B drugs (all other drugs do not apply) - Residential treatment program Services covered in the "Substance Use Disorder Treatment" and "Mental Health Services" sections

-Copayments and Coinsurance you pay for Services that are not described above, do not apply to the out-ofpocket maximum.
+Copayments and Coinsurance you pay for Services that are not described above, do not apply to the out-of-pocket maximum.
 For these Services, you must pay Copayments or Coinsurance even if you have already reached the out-of-pocket maximum.
 In addition:

-- If your plan includes supplemental chiropractic or acupuncture Services, or fitness benefit, described in an amendment to this EOC, those Services do not apply toward the maximum - If your plan includes an Allowance for specific Services (such as eyeglasses, contact lenses, or hearing aids), any amounts you pay that exceed the Allowance do not apply toward the maximum
+• If your plan includes supplemental chiropractic or acupuncture Services, or fitness benefit, described in

+- an amendment to this EOC, those Services do not apply toward the maximum - If your plan includes an Allowance for specific Services (such as eyeglasses, contact lenses, or hearing aids), any amounts you pay that exceed the Allowance do not apply toward the maximum